Uncontested Divorce

 3. File with the Clerk of Court

 Once forms are completed, you will submit them to the Clerk of the Circuit Court in Tampa.
-You will also pay a filing fee, which is typically around $400.
+You will also pay a filing fee, which is typically a few hundred dollars.
 In some cases, fee waivers are available.

 4. Attend a Final Hearing